yachr/yachr/README.md

 The `pre-commit` hook is configured to auto-load the current version of the `pre-commit.py` python script.
-This will ensure that any changes made to the pre-commit script are synchronised with the developer's environment
+This will ensure that any changes made to the pre-commit script are synchronised with the developer's environment.

+It should be noted that because the pre-commit hook uses a python script, [python](https://www.python.org/downloads/) needs to be installed and accessible from the developer's PATH environment variable.

 </details>